LUMC/galaxy-launcher/docs/user_guide/configure_instance.md

-# Setting up a galaxy instance
+# Configuring galaxy instance

+On this page you can find all information on configuring the galaxy instance.

 ## Setting up the galaxy host
 1. Set up a (virtual) server running ubuntu.
 Galaxy-docker-ansible is tested on Ubuntu 16.04 LTS